Having a smaller PPC budget and getting maximum results is a challenge for many advertisers.

 Some common goals include:

-Remember, these settings will restrict traffic to campaign.
-So if you aren’t getting enough traffic, loosen up the settings.
+Remember, these settings will restrict traffic to the campaign.
+If you aren’t getting enough traffic, loosen up/expand the settings.

 4. Ad Scheduling